AdobeDocs/experience-platform.en/help/sources/connectors/marketing-automation/pathfactory.md

 >
 >The [!DNL PathFactory] source is in beta.
 Please read the [sources overview](../../home.md#terms-and-conditions) for more information on using beta-labeled sources.

-Adobe Experience Platform allows data to be ingested from external sources while providing you with the ability to structure, label, and enhance incoming data using Platform services.
-You can ingest data from a variety of sources such as Adobe applications, cloud-based storage, databases, and many others.

-Experience Platform provides support for ingesting data from third-party marketing automation system.
-Support for marketing automation providers includes [!DNL PathFactory].

 [[!DNL PathFactory]](https://www.pathfactory.com/) offers a cloud-based platform that helps businesses manage content journeys and drive engagement through intelligent content insights.
 This guide details how you can integrate data from PathFactory into Experience Platform, utilizing PathFactory's connectors for optimal data ingestion.

 You can ingest data from [[!DNL PathFactory]](https://www.pathfactory.com/) using three primary sources:

-1. [!DNL Visitors]: Ingest customer and contact data as records to better understand your audience.
+* **[!DNL Visitors]**: Ingest customer and contact data as records to better understand your audience.
-2. [!DNL Sessions]: Time series events that track individual user session activities on your platform.
+* **[!DNL Sessions]**: Time series events that track individual user session activities on your platform.
-3. [!DNL Page Views]: Time series events that provide insights into which pages are being viewed, helping you analyze content performance.
+* **[!DNL Page Views]**: Time series events that provide insights into which pages are being viewed, helping you analyze content performance.

+Read the document below for information on how you can set up your [!DNL PathFactory] source account.

 ## IP address allow list {#ip-allow-list}